Communication Styles in Relationships: What Works & What Doesn’t

 1. Passive

 Passive communicators avoid conflict at all costs.
-They will go along with whatever you suggest, to remove any friction.
-Their relationship objective is to “maintain the peace.”
+To reduce friction, they will go along with whatever you suggest.
+Their objective is to “maintain the peace.”

 These people rarely state their opinions.
 Everything gets bottled up.
-In those rare instances when they do, they will right away apologize for doing so or quickly change their opinion to better accommodate the other person.
+In those rare instances when they do, they will right away apologize or quickly change their opinion to better accommodate the other person.

-This type suffers from a lack of boundaries; they cannot say “No.” This attracts exploitive types.
+This type suffers from a lack of boundaries; they can’t say “No.”

 To the outside world, the passive communicator often seems easygoing.
 But they can also be perceived as hard to pin down, even dishonest, as they never take a stance.

-At their core, passive communicators are afraid of disapproval.
-They are deeply insecure.
-This explains their people-pleasing behavior.
+At their core, passive communicators are deeply insecure.
+They are afraid of social disapproval.
+This explains their people-pleasing tendencies.

 Soundbites